-Applying to the MPP for Stanford Alumni and Seniors
+Applying to the MA or MPP for Stanford Alumni and Seniors

-To be considered for matriculation beginning in the Autumn Quarter 2019, all application materials must be submitted no later than April 9, 2019.
-The early deadline for applications is Tuesday, January 22, 2019, with a final deadline on Tuesday, April 9, 2019.
-Early submissions of MPP applications are encouraged.
-Student funding is very limited.
-The online application for the MPP will be available in mid-September.
+To be considered for matriculation beginning in the Autumn Quarter 2021, all application materials must be submitted no later than January 28, 2021.
+The online application for the MA and MPP will be available in mid-September.

 To Apply: Complete the online application found on the Stanford Office of Graduate Admissions website.

 Cost of Application: The fee for all applicants is $125.
 We are unable to refund your application fee, so please refer to eligibility requirements before submitting your application.